jparnaudeau/terraform-postgresql-database-admin/examples/all-in-one/README.md

 ```

+Notes :

-By using a direct call on the api aws ssm put-parameter (and not using the terraform resource), we assure that the password is not stored into clear text in the tfstate.
+* By using a direct call on the api aws ssm put-parameter (and not using the terraform resource), we assure that the password is not stored into clear text in the tfstate.
+* note the use of the variable `REGION`, setted in the map extra_envs in the main.tf.